A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 After calculating the posterior odds, we need to divide these by the prior odds in order to obtain the Bayes factor.
 For this Bayes factor, the prior odds are defined as:

-\[ \frac{(\exp(\lambda) - 1 - \lambda)}{\lambda}.\] Since we leave the default value for the rate parameter \(\lambda\) of the Poisson distribution, we calculate the prior odds as follows:
+\[ \frac{(\exp(\lambda) - 1 - \lambda)}{\lambda}.\] We calculate the prior odds as follows:

 lambda <- (exp(lambda) - 1 - lambda) / lambda prior_odds